0xEigenLabs/eigencc/README.md

 # We are hiring!

-If you are interesting in building anything about DeFi on privacy computing, plz join us!
+If you are interesting in building privacy computing DApps on ETH Layer2, Welcome to join us!